perses/github-actions/README.md

 Perses GitHub Actions
 =====================

-Set of GitHub actions shared by GitHub projects in the Perses Ecosystem.
+Set of GitHub actions shared by repos in the Perses organization.